csc-training/hip-programming/docs/08-hip-portability.md

 # Heterogeneous-Compute Interface for Portability API

 - code to run on both **AMD ROCm** and **NVIDIA CUDA** platforms with minimal changes
-- the `hipcc` compiler drivercalls different compilers depending on the architecture
+- the `hipcc` compiler driver calls different compilers depending on the architecture
          - on **NVIDIA** platforms calls `nvcc`
 - (very) similar to **CUDA**, but designed for cross-platform compatibility
 - supports a strong subset of the **CUDA** runtime functionality